E2B Changelog

 This week, we have for you an early access version of the E2B SDK.

-The E2B REST API gives AI agents them their own sandboxed cloud environment.
+The E2B REST API gives AI agents their own sandboxed cloud environment.
 Agents can use these environments to run code, terminal commands, long-running tasks like databases, start servers, and upload and download files.

 You can run pip install e2b to get our SDK.